otavioassumpcao/Python_for_finance/README.md

 # **Python for Finance**
-Notations from de book "Python for Finance" by Yves Hilpisch.
+Notations from the book "Python for Finance" by Yves Hilpisch.